javanile/mush/packages/console/README.md

 # 🍄️ Console

-Console is a simple Mush module that print amazing output in Rush-style!
+Console is a simple Mush module that print amazing output in Rust-style!

 ## Installation